spack/spack/lib/spack/docs/basic_usage.rst

    foo@git.abcdef1234abcdef1234abcdef1234abcdef1234=develop # use the given commit, but treat it as develop for version comparisons

-If a version is not supplied then the tags in the git repo to determine the nearest previous version known to Spack.
+If a version is not supplied then the tags in the git repo are used to determine the nearest previous version known to Spack.
 Details about how versions are compared and how Spack determines if one version is less than another are discussed in the developer guide.